MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/behaviors/reusable/index.md

 ## [Reusable EffectBehavior](effect-behavior.md)

 Behaviors are a useful approach for adding an effect to a control, removing boiler-plate effect handling code from code-behind files.
-This article demonstrates using a Xamarin.Forms behavior to add an effect to a control.
+This article demonstrates creating and consuming a Xamarin.Forms behavior to add an effect to a control.

 ## [Reusable EventToCommandBehavior](event-to-command-behavior.md)

 Behaviors can be used to associate commands with controls that were not designed to interact with commands.
-This article demonstrates using a Xamarin.Forms behavior to invoke a command when an event fires.
+This article demonstrates creating and consuming a Xamarin.Forms behavior to invoke a command when an event fires.